2021AWS-Traning/Jiajun-Li/k8s/readme.md

 ## Concepts
 ### kubectl logs
 Print the logs for a container in a pod or specified resource.
-I
 ### kubectl describe
 Show details of a specific resource or group of resources
 ### apply